howerj/liblisp/liblisp.md

 Another major deviation is that comments are represented by '#' as well as ';' so that source code can easily be run as a Unix script with no special syntax in the usual manner.

+* Subtly different functions

+Functions may behave differently from those with the same name defined in another language.

+* F-Expressions

+As they were easy to add, F-expressions were added.

 <div id='BUGS'/>
 ## BUGS